Zipline CEO Melissa Wong Named 'RetailTech Company CEO Of The Year' By RetailTech Breakthrough

 Leading Market Intelligence Organization Recognizes Standout Companies Advancing Next-Generation Retail Technologies

-SAN FRANCISCO, CA, UNITED STATES, April 23, 2026 /EINPresswire.com/ -- Zipline, the AI-first frontline communications and execution platform, today announced CEO Melissa Wong has been selected as “RetailTech Company CEO of the Year” in the 4th annual RetailTech Breakthrough Awards program conducted by RetailTech Breakthrough, a leading independent market intelligence organization that evaluates and recognizes standout retail technology companies, products and services around the globe.
+SAN FRANCISCO, CA, UNITED STATES, April 30, 2026 /EINPresswire.com/ -- Zipline, the AI-first frontline operations platform, today announced CEO Melissa Wong has been selected as “RetailTech Company CEO of the Year” in the 4th annual RetailTech Breakthrough Awards program conducted by RetailTech Breakthrough, a leading independent market intelligence organization that evaluates and recognizes standout retail technology companies, products and services around the globe.

 As co-founder and CEO, Melissa Wong has guided Zipline through strategic evolution, transitioning from a store communications solution to a comprehensive store operations platform.
 Zipline’s AI-powered frontline operations platform aligns strategy with execution, communication with action, and deep insights with everyday work.
 Zipline brings together frontline communications, task management, helpful resources, and more.